DeArmond Tube Amps:

 DeArmond Solid-state Amps:

-In the 1970s, the company began producing a range of solid-state amplifers and speaker cabinets for guitars, basses and PA:
+Starting in the late 1970s, when Steve Tosh managed the company, it produced a range of solid-state amplifiers and speaker cabinets for guitars, basses and PA as shown below: